 A REVIEW ON OCCUPATIONAL SAFETY AND HEALTH RISKS ASSOCIATED WITH ANIMAL WORKERS

-Background: Issues pertaining to hazard identification and Occupational Safety and Health (OSH) risk management in industrial settings have been often explored and reported in literature.
-Personnel who work in close proximity with animals are exposed to specific occupational safety and health risks uncommon to existing industries.
-To minimize these associated risks, there is a need to identify the specific risk factors in this sector.
-There is a lack of published literature which focuses on this group of workers.
-This paper aims to provide a traditional literature review on OSH risk associated with animal workers.
-The outcome of this study will help in determining the control methods required to improve OSH performance and ensure the safety and health of workers within this group is protected.
+Background: Issues pertaining to hazard identification and Occupational Safety and Health (OSH) risk management in industrial settings have often been explored and reported in literature.
+Personnel who work in close proximity with animals especially non-domestic animals are exposed to specific occupational safety and health risks uncommon to existing industries.
+To minimize these associated risks, there is a need to identify the risk factors which are common within this occupational setting.
+Currently, there is a lack of published literature which focuses on these workers.
+This paper aims to provide a traditional literature review on OSH risks associated with animal workers.
+The outcome of this paper will help in providing summarised information crucial in determining the control methods required to improve OSH performance.
+Improved OSH performance will ensure the safety and health of workers within this group is protected.

-Materials and Methods: This study uses the methods of literature search for review.
-Existing literatures in English languages from year 2008 to 2018 were identified.
+Materials and Methods: This review uses the methods of literature search as the main methodology.
+Existing literatures in English languages from year 1998 to 2018 were identified.
 The database search was inclusive of Scopus, Science Direct, Google Scholar and PubMed.
-In total, four studies from met the inclusion criteria for this review.
+In total, 33 articles were found from which only four studies which met the inclusion criteria were selected for this review.